 Charlie Chaplin and Paulette Goddard must have been fans of LA’s tropical cocktail spots.
 Photographed at Sugie’s Tropics (see above), in January 1936, gossip columnist Read Kendall reported that they had been spotted at the 7 Seas.
 1/29/1936.
 LA Times.

-In May 1937, the 7 Seas was raided by the LAPD Hollywood vice squad, led by Detective Lt.
-Charles Hoy, and cited for violating the liquor closing laws.
-The Shaw administration and LAPD’s connection to protected vice was under fire at the time, the result of citizen committees for reform, led by Clifford Clinton and others.That Hoy raided the 7 Seas means they were either making a big show of enforcing the liquor laws or Haller hadn’t greased Hoy’s palm sufficiently.
+In May 1937, the 7 Seas was raided by the LAPD Hollywood vice squad, led by Charles Hoy (who had raided Don the Beachcomber in 1934), and cited for violating the liquor closing laws.
+The Shaw administration and LAPD’s connection to protected vice was under fire at the time, the result of citizen committees for reform, led by Clifford Clinton and others.That Hoy, now promoted to the rank of Detective Lt., raided the 7 Seas means they were either making a big show of enforcing the liquor laws or Haller hadn’t greased Hoy’s palm sufficiently.

 The “World Famous” 7 Seas featured floor shows and dancing to the house band, led by Eddie Bush and his Hawaiians.
 1/27/1939.
 LA Times.

-Bob Brooks had taken over the Seven Seas by January 1942 but Brooks enhanced the café’s tropical décor with outstanding works of art on black velvet by artist Edgar Leeteg, visiting Leeteg in Tahiti to personally select the paintings.
+Bob Brooks had taken over the Seven Seas by January 1942.
+Though Brooks is generally said to have added the velvet paintings, as noted above, Haller had them before Brooks.
+Brooks may have added to the collection.
+An admirer of artist Edgar Leeteg, he reportedly visited Leeteg in Tahiti to personally select the paintings.

 In 1942, Brooks also operated the new Nevada Biltmore in Las Vegas at 614 N. Main Street, with the tropical-themed 7 Seas Room, which like its Hollywood counterpart featured Leeteg paintings.